Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 3 How to Find Orphan Pages

-Most people believe that they only can be found if they were linked to in the past — or if external websites are linked to them.
+Many people assume orphan pages can only be found if they were linked to in the past or if other websites point to them.

 3.1 Using Rank Math PRO

-Rank Math PRO helps to find the orphan pages very easily.
-Rank Math lets you know the exact number of incoming links to your page.
-This is one reason that makes Rank Math the best SEO plugin for WordPress.
+Rank Math shows you the exact number of internal links to each page.
+This is one of the reasons that Rank Math is the best SEO plugin for WordPress.

-You can then use the Filter to look for the orphan pages.
 Once you’ve installed the PRO version of Rank Math, navigate to the posts/pages section from your WordPress dashboard to find the orphan pages.
-Select Orphan Posts from the drop-down menu and click on Filter as shown below.
+Select Orphan Posts from the drop-down menu and click Filter, as shown below.

 Rank Math will display all the orphan posts, pages, and custom posts within seconds on your screen.